informalsystems/hermes/docs/architecture/fsm-async-connection.md

 The other chain events the FSM may act upon are:
 - __NewBlock(A, ha)__
-- __UpdateClient(X, cl_h, hx)__ - client on X was updated with consensus state at height cl_h.
-The update happened in block with height hx on X.
+- __UpdateClient(X, cl_h, hx)__ - client on X was updated with consensus state at height `cl_h`.
+The update happened in block with height `hx` on `X`.

 #### Query events:

 - __LCResp__, parametrized result:
-    * if (hs), then there are new headers (hs) available and, the client on the opposite chain should be updated
+    * if (`hs`) then there are new headers (`hs`) available and, the client on the opposite chain should be updated
-    * if (err), then local light client failed to fetch headers
+    * if (`err`), then local light client failed to fetch headers

 - __ChainQueryResponse__, parametrized result:
-    * if (resp), then a query response is received
+    * if (`resp`), then a valid query response was received
-    * if (err), then the query failed or timed out (TODO - errors and timeouts may need to be handled differently)
+    * if (`err`), then the query failed or timed out (TODO - errors and timeouts may need to be handled differently)

 ## Conditions
-- Req_U[A] = update of IBC B-client on chain A is required, true if latest consensus height of IBC B-client on A is more than N blocks behind (N=100) compared to latest on B.
+- __Req_U[A]__ = update of IBC B-client on chain A is required, true if latest consensus height of IBC B-client on A is more than N blocks behind (N=100) compared to latest on B.
+- __Req_U[B]__ = update of IBC A-client on chain B is required, true if latest consensus height of IBC A-client on B is smaller than the reference height on A that the FSM is using for building the connection datagram.
+This could be the trigger event height (`ha`) or in some cases a higher height.
-Note: with the event driven relayer, the `UpdateClient` events update local state of clients, therefore there is no query required.
+    - Note: the relayer keeps track of the consensus heights of clients via the `UpdateClient` events, therefore there is no query required for Req_U.

 - Pending_Q = queries are pending, true if not all query responses have been received, false otherwise.
 The FSM keeps track of queries that were sent and responses that were received.
 There is a maximum of 3 queries performed by the connection FSM, one for the connection on the destination chain, and two for the source chain (client consensus and connection).
-These queries are sent in the same time and then the FSM waits for all responses.
-Some optimizations may be done.
+These query requests are sent at the same time and then the FSM waits for all responses.

 ## FSM actions:

-Async (light client requests and queries):
+##### Async (light client requests and queries):
- - get_min_set(X, hx) - fetch chain X headers via relayer light client. `hx` is typically the latest height on B. The relayer keeps track of latest chain heights via the `NewBlock` events, therefore no query is required.
+ - `get_min_set(X, hx)` - fetch chain X headers via relayer light client. `hx` is typically the latest height on B. The relayer keeps track of latest chain heights via the `NewBlock` events, therefore no query is required.
- - query(A, B) - send required queries to source and destination chains.
+ - `query(A, B)` - send required queries to source and destination chains.

+##### Sync (transaction submission):
-Sync (transaction submission) calls, use `broadcast_tx_commit()` blocking until the result is known:
+These use `broadcast_tx_commit()` that blocks until the result is known:
- - update_client(X, hs) - submit UpdateClient datagram(s) for headers in `hs` to chain X.
+ - `update_client(X, hs)` - submit UpdateClient datagram(s) for headers in `hs` to chain X.
- - conn_open_datagram(X) - verify connection ends and proofs and submit `ConnOpen..` datagram to chain X. The concrete datagram to be submitted depends on the trigger event and connection information.
+ - `conn_open_datagram(X)` - verify connection ends and proofs and submit `ConnOpen..` datagram to chain X. The concrete datagram to be submitted depends on the trigger event and connection information.

  Note: the async version can also be used and wait for confirmation via IBC events